Kyronne/data-skills-showcase/README.md

 I am passionate about showcasing data in a way that is informative and educational for those that may be beginners but also provides value to those who are stakeholders or involved with the organisations/protocols I have created reports on.
 I'm currently in the top 10 contributors to MetricsDao.

-I will create a Website that will visually present the information in this repository in the next few days.

 Here is the work I am most proud of so far:

 <h4>Stablecoins Deep Dive</h4>